FreeAndFair/ColoradoRLA/docs/89_glossary.md

-* **ballot manifest** - A document that describes how ballots are organized and stored, and relates a Cast Vote Record to the physical location in which the original marked ballot is stored.
+* **ballot manifest** - A document that describes how ballots are organized and stored, and relates a Cast Vote Record to the physical location in which the tabulated ballot is stored.
 The ballot manifest specifies the physical location of a ballot to allow staff to find the specific ballot represented by a given CVR.
 A ballot manifest will